Web Scraping in 2026: Why AI Extraction Beats CSS Selectors

 products = resp.json()["data"]["products"]

 # Site redesigns?
-Doesn't matter.
+Usually less selector repair.

 I'm not saying AI extraction replaces everything.
 Here's when each approach makes sense: